-We have all at some point in our lives been at a training session, an afterwork activity, a junior chamber of commerce dinner or a gala where we did not know anyone.
+We have all at some point in our lives been at an after-work activity, a chamber of commerce dinner or a gala where we did not know anyone.
 The anticipation of this challenging moment that we would have liked to postpone, or even avoid, makes us anxious hours before setting foot there.
 There are so many good excuses that we would have liked to use to avoid these moments of terrifying loneliness in the middle of the jungle!
-We all can think of an evening where we remained petrified, looking sad and unobtrusive, with a drink in hand as ouronly companion.
+We all can think of an evening where we remained petrified, looking sad and unobtrusive, with a drink in hand as our only companion.

 There are, however, limits to avoidance and you have to be realistic: you will never make good deals by staying at home and hoping for the world to come to you.
-Apart from the volunteer who collects donations for a foundation, few visitors will knock on your door to offer you a partnership.
+Apart from the volunteer who collects donations for a foundation, few visitors will knock on your door to offer you a partner-ship.
 Therefore, you must be present at these events!

 But what is the best attitude to have?
 Should you wait until another loner approaches you, or should you emulate Tarzan by gathering all your courage and progressing through the jungle?
-Imitating Tarzan is undoubtedly the best option.
-After all, the reason for your presence is to build productive connections.
-Otherwise, you might as well just stay home!
+Imitating Tarzan is undoubtedly the best option rather than playing the part of the damsel in distress.
+After all, the reason for your presence is to build productive encounters rather than languishing while awaiting.